How to stop on inline skates that don’t have brakes.

 The Staggered Stop Technique

 The Staggered Stop Technique is one of the most common ways of coming to a stop while skating without brakes.
 It is a simple, yet effective technique that can be used by both beginner and advanced skaters alike.
-In this technique, the skater uses the momentum of their body and their skates to come to a gradual stop in a controlled manner.

-To perform the Staggered Stop Technique, you will need to first gain some momentum and then begin to slow down by turning your skates inwards and to the side.
 You should do this in a staggered pattern, alternating your feet to ensure that you have enough control over your speed and direction.
 As you turn your skates inwards, the edges of the wheels will come into contact with the ground, slowing you down gradually.

 Once you have slowed down enough, you can then come to a complete stop by bringing your skates back underneath you and into a “V” formation.
 This will help you to keep your balance and stop in a controlled manner.